 Start and end trailheads: Glacier Gorge Trailhead or Bear Lake Trailhead

-While Alberta Falls is not the best waterfall in the world, as one of the shortest and easiest hikes it’s definitely a great hike for families or beginner hikers.
+While Alberta Falls is not the best waterfall in the world, as one of the shortest and easiest hikes it’s a great hike for families or beginner hikers.
 Alberta Falls is mostly a scenic viewpoint along many of the more epic hikes in the park.
 Unless you can’t hike more than 3 miles, I would recommend all other hikes in this blog above this one.

 Emerald Lake (including Dream Lake)